 Want to follow the rest of this series, or know someone who might be interested?
 Subscribe here.
 What Project?
 When I first started in the industry I worked on a long line of high-end retail projects scattered across the United States.
 Six months after starting I got a question from a project manager about concealed space wood-structure sprinkler protection on a particular store in San Jose.
 San Jose?
 I was positive I never worked on a project in San Jose.
 A little digging later revealed I did in fact work on a small retail shop in San Jose.
 The only problem was that it looked just like the other 30 stores I had worked on in-between.
 Did I evaluate protection or even consider the combustible above-ceiling space?
 Did I discuss anything with the AHJ?
 No idea.
 I quickly realized that if I didn't take project-specific design notes I'd have no way of revisiting my thought process when a question inevitably arose later in the project.
 The Mad Man Ever since then, and not entirely due to my undiagnosed organization issues, I've been on a mad hunt to find the best way to record project notes in the cleanest and most insanely-quick process possible.
 For me it's partially about recording the design thought process, and partially about reminding myself about all the considerations that need to occur for a project.
 I can't say I've tried every method for project note taking, but I have used word templates, checklists, spreadsheets, OneNote files, linked databases, access databases, and the good old pen and paper.
 Important Pieces I have several goals when devising project notes for me and the staff I work with:

 An example project design sheet (click to see full PDF) Latest Rendition Here's where I am now - an excel-based, single page note page where a quick "X" above a cell highlights the one below.
 If I know all of the information in a project, it can be filled out completely in less than 3 minutes.
 It can be a helpful accompaniment for sprinkler contractor clients when we're submitting a bid, or helpful notes to accompany a QC set of drawings.
 What Am I Missing?
 I'm sure your checklists and cheatsheets include a wide variety of considerations.
 In my attempt to better this one and incorporate the whole spreadsheet, what important elements am I missing?
 View PDFs below, and post your comments & feedback about important things to add here.
 Subscribe Find these conversations interesting?
 Forward to a friend or subscribe to these weekly posts here.
 If you've been following the blog for awhile, you might already know about the Toolkit that has really taken off lately.
 This past week I've incorporated some (great) user feedback and now have a new version to present: I've revamped the organization and it's FAR easier to navigate and use now.
 With a new main menu and crisp pages the Toolkit is FAR easier to navigate.
 Now you can get what you need, quickly.
 If you're already a subscriber to the Toolkit, use the download link below to get the latest version right now.
 No need for any new access codes - it just updates the Toolkit right over your current version.
 A clip of the latest version of the Sprinkler Obstruction Calculator on the MeyerFire Toolkit.
 What is the Toolkit, and what does it include?
 The MeyerFire Toolkit is a downloadable series of excel-based tools that allow fire protection designers, engineers and code authorities to quickly calculate a myriad of regular applications.
 With this tool you can save time with quick but powerful tools that you can save, PDF, or print.
 The Toolkit contains all of the tools you see on this website - plus the popular Fire Sprinkler Database - which is a live collection of all fire sprinklers on the market where you can sort and filter to see what products exist for your application, and then specify or design the ones that best match your design goals.
-A Free 30-Day Trial, Starting Today If you've never seen the Toolkit, or have used a trial version before and are interested in testing the new look, download the toolkit with a trial code (good through late March) here: What's Next?
+What's Next?

 FDC Connection